TiffanyJTFu/TiffanyFu/_pages/cv.md

 ACHIEVEMENTS AND ACTIVITIES
 ======
 * **Ignite Fair organization - Sponsorship Coordinator 2024 - Present**
-  * Ignite Fair is a student-led non-profit organization that empowers youth by promoting STEM education, leadership, and innovation through events and community outreach
+  * Ignite Fair is a student-led non-profit organization that empowers youth by promoting volunteering opportunities across the GTA, leadership, and innovation through events and community outreach.
   * Served as Sponsorship Coordinator for the "Ignite the Stage" event at September 2025, a youth-led showcase aimed at inspiring creativity, public speaking, and student engagement
   * Actively participated in planning and execution of the event, contributing to sponsor outreach, event logistics, and day-of coordination
   * Researched and contacted potential sponsors, developed sponsorship packages, and helped secure funding and in-kind support